Strong identity, strong spirit is a campaign to:

 - Other Aboriginal service providers.

-At these events, BDM’s Strong identity, strong spirit team provide culturally-sensitive BDM services to Aboriginal customers.
-This team includes our Aboriginal Relationships Officer and BDM’s Senior Policy and Project Officer.
+At these events, BDM’s Aboriginal Outreach Team provide culturally-sensitive BDM services to Aboriginal customers.
+This team includes our Aboriginal Relationships Officer.

 Results so far

-From October 2017 to December 2019, BDM attended over 44 community events.
+Since October 2017, BDM has attended over 85 community events.
 These events helped Aboriginal community members to access BDM services.
 This work resulted in:

 Partner with us to deliver BDM services directly to your community